EliteGreyIT67/Charity_Recon/STATE_RESOURCES.md

 # State-Specific Resources for Animal Rescue Organizations

+*Suggestion: Government agency information, websites, and contact details can change.
+To ensure the accuracy of this valuable resource, consider periodically verifying the links and information provided below.
+You might also find it helpful to add a "Last Updated: 06-01-2025" note at the top of this document.*

 Each state has its own regulations, registration requirements, and consumer complaint contacts.
 Use the expandable section below for direct links to your state’s:
-- Attorney General, Secretary of State, or Charity Office
+ * Attorney General, Secretary of State, or Charity Office
-- Animal welfare agencies and complaint forms
+ * Animal welfare agencies and complaint forms
-- Business and nonprofit search tools
+ * Business and nonprofit search tools

 <details>
 <summary>Expand for State-by-State Resources</summary>